1j01/jspaint/README.md

 * In **Image > Stretch/Skew**, you can stretch more than 500% at once
 * Zoom to an arbitrary scale in **View > Zoom > Custom...**
 * Zoom to fit the canvas within the window with **View > Zoom > Zoom To Window**
+* Use Alt+Mousewheel to zoom in and out
+* Touch support: use two fingers to pan the view, and pinch to zoom
 * Non-contiguous fill: Replace a color in the entire image by holding <kbd>Shift</kbd> when using the fill tool
 * You can use the Text tool at any zoom level, and it previews the exact pixels that will end up on the canvas.
 * Spellcheck is available in the textbox if your browser supports it.